kwsantiago/routstr-core/docs/user-guide/using-api.md

 - Only the base URL and API key need to change
 - All parameters and responses match OpenAI's format

+### Azure OpenAI compatibility

+To use Azure OpenAI through Routstr with minimal changes:

+- Set `UPSTREAM_BASE_URL` to your Azure deployments URL, for example: `https://<resource>.openai.azure.com/openai/deployments/<deployment>`
+- Set `CHAT_COMPLETIONS_API_VERSION=2024-05-01-preview`

+When this env var is set, Routstr automatically appends `api-version=2024-05-01-preview` to all upstream `/chat/completions` requests.

 ## Basic Setup

 ### Python